 Diet and exercise is a struggle to keep up with for most of us, but if you have diabetes, you know how much harder it can be.
 Diet and exercise can both affect your blood sugar levels, but if you only check your blood sugar when you start feeling bad, it’s even harder to nail down what exactly caused your levels to spike or dip.

-We spoke with Joyce Harrell, registered dietitian and diabetes educator at Texas Health HEB, to understand how regularly checking your blood sugar can work with your diet and exercise plan to help you control your diabetes better and stay ahead of any spikes or dips before they happen.
+We spoke with Joyce Harrell, registered dietitian and diabetes educator at the Diabetes Wellness Center at Texas Health HEB, to understand how regularly checking your blood sugar can work with your diet and exercise plan to help you control your diabetes better and stay ahead of any spikes or dips before they happen.

 When you eat, your food is broken down into a sugar called glucose.
 Glucose gives your body the energy it needs to work, but in order for your body to use glucose, it needs help from insulin.
 When you have diabetes, your body does not make enough insulin or use it efficiently, which causes the glucose to stay in your blood.

 Your blood glucose, or blood sugar, level is an essential measure of your health, but when you have diabetes, regularly checking your blood sugar is a crucial part of controlling the disease since your body cannot naturally regulate your blood glucose level.

 “Checking your blood sugar is giving you immediate feedback about how your body is responding to different things,” Harrell says.
 “When you eat a meal, exercise, feel stressed, are drinking less water, or other things occur, your testing tells you how this affects you.
 Just testing when you feel bad is like a very small bandage for your diabetes control.”
 The new Continuous Glucose Monitoring Systems available are very useful to identify blood glucose trends which help patients make better decisions for meals and care during exercise.